Course overview

 Email anitra.carr@otago.ac.nz

-For members of the RNZCGP, your CPD credits will be uploaded to the RNZCGP website.
+For members of the RNZCGP, your CPD credits can be uploaded to the RNZCGP website.
 A certificate of completion can be emailed to you if required.

 Course feedback